 Apart from the AGR dues, which reasons are causing the sector to be saddled with debt?

-- Higher taxes: 18% of tax rate on the telecom service causing the telcos to earn lesser revenue.
+- Higher taxes: 18% of the tax rate on the telecom service causing the telcos to earn lesser revenue.

-- Unsupportive regulatory environment: Government policies and regulations related to FDI, trade, electronic system design and manufacturing, telecom merger and acquisition guidelines and many other complex and unsolved norms hinder the proper growth of the telecom sector in this era of fast digital growth.
+- Unsupportive regulatory environment: Government policies and regulations related to FDI, trade, electronic system design and manufacturing, telecom merger and acquisition guidelines, and many other complex and unsolved norms hinder the proper growth of the telecom sector in this era of fast digital growth.

-The investment towards capex deployment is exorbitant whereas the telecom tariff of India is also lowest in the world.
+The investment towards capex deployment is exorbitant whereas the telecom tariff of India is also the lowest in the world.
 It has dipped the Average Revenue Per User of the Telcos.

-- Entry of Reliance Jio in the Indian Telecom Market: Reliance Jio which belongs to a cash rich parent company actually has helped the consumers to avail telecom services and data at extremely cheap prices.
+- Entry of Reliance Jio in the Indian Telecom Market: Reliance Jio which belongs to a cash-rich parent company actually has helped consumers to avail telecom services and data at extremely cheap prices.
 The strategy of the company has not only helped them to increase their revenue and subscribers in a short time span but also the other established telcos to lose their businesses.
-Entry of Jio has been a prime reason for the financial stress among the remaining companies as it has captured the market with its discounted price range for multiple packages.
+The entry of Jio has been a prime reason for the financial stress among the remaining companies as it has captured the market with its discounted price range for multiple packages.

 After the Vodafone-Idea merger, it was expected that with new commercial planning and joint branding policy, the conglomerate would be India’s largest telecom company.
-However, in the background of intense price competition it did not happen and the numbers of Vodafone-Idea subscribers declined.
+However, in the background of intense price competition, it did not happen and the numbers of Vodafone-Idea subscribers declined.

 What is the way ahead?

-The current situation requires the Department of Telecommunication (DoT) and Telcos to sit together and discuss about the best possible ways of action which will be relieving for the telecom industry and favourable for the mass.
+The current situation requires the Department of Telecommunication (DoT) and Telcos to sit together and discuss the best possible ways of action which will be relieving for the telecom industry and favourable for the mass.
 A considerate step from the government can help the sector to recover.